RedisLabs/redislabs-docs/content/ri/using-redisinsight/proxy.md

 ## Trusted origins

-RedisInsight by default trusts only the origin to which RedisInsight binds to.
-If RedisInsight is run behind a proxy, the origin where the requests comes from is not trusted if the proxy's origin is not the origin where RedisInsight binds to.
+By default, RedisInsight trusts only the origin to which RedisInsight binds to.
+If RedisInsight is run behind a proxy, the origin where the requests come from is not trusted if the proxy's origin is not the origin where RedisInsight binds to.
 While RedisInsight does start and is reachable, no operations are allowed.
-Since the origin of requests/proxy is always known, the trusted origins must be manually set via `RITRUSTEDORIGINS` environment variable.
+Because the origin of requests/proxy is always known, the trusted origins must be manually set via the `RITRUSTEDORIGINS` environment variable.

 {{< note >}}
 Values in the `RITRUSTEDORIGINS` setting must include the scheme (e.g. `http://` or `https://`) instead of only the hostname.

-Also, values that started with a dot, must also include an asterisk before the dot.
-For example, Instead of `.example.com` use `https://*.example.com`.
+Also, values that started with a dot must also include an asterisk before the dot.
+For example, instead of `.example.com`, use `https://*.example.com`.

 {{< /note >}}

-#### Nginx Example
+### Example

-Here's a sample Nginx Sample docker-compose file:
+Here's a sample Nginx docker-compose file:

 ```yml
 version: "3.7"